iq-coryp/documentation-testing/pages/guides/creating-an-order-in-store.md

 ## Step 7: Getting a Catalog Item

-To add a Product to our Order, we first need to find it in our Catalog.
+To add a Product to our Order, we first need to find it in our Catalog, which contains store(s) inventory.

 We will reference the Product in our request by using its `CatalogItemId` as the value for the `ProductId` request parameter.